What it’s Like to Gain Fieldwork Experience in an Interdisciplinary Pediatric Clinic Geared Toward Autism Therapy

 6. Intimate clinic setting with a large network of opportunities

-Are you interested in pediatric therapy or a peek into the autism world?
+Are you interested in pediatric therapy?
 If you are interested in getting a fresh take on occupational therapy or speech therapy in a fast-paced, challenging, creative and sensory-rich environment during your externship, Hopebridge might be a good fit for you.

 To join the Hopebridge team while you’re in school, reach out to us through our Fieldwork Contact Form and talk to your school about our program.
 If we don’t already partner with your school for fieldwork opportunities, we can connect with them to develop a plan to get you in the door.

 Or, are you wrapping up your rotations to graduate and ready to take your boards?
-Whether a COTA, Registered Occupational Therapist (OTR), clinical fellow, SLP, or you’re searching for a role in ABA therapy or psychology, check out the open positions in our autism therapy centers throughout the United States to take the next step in your career.
+Whether a COTA, Registered Occupational Therapist (OTR), clinical fellow, SLP, check out the open positions throughout the United States to take the next step in your career.

 *Informed consent was obtained from the participants in this article.
 This information should not be captured and reused without express permission from Hopebridge, LLC.